Nonreciprocal interactions induce frequency shifts in superradiant lasers

 \mysection{Model} We describe a superradiant laser, which comprises $N$ atoms each modeled as a quantum spin-1/2 with states $\ket{0}$ and $\ket{1}$; see \cref{fig:1}.
 While all spins are coupled coherently to a lossy cavity mode, only $N_\d \leq N$ of the spins are incoherently driven; the other $N_\ud = N - N_\d$ spins are not driven.
 The fraction of driven (undriven) spins is $p_\mathrm{d} = N_\d/N$ ($p_\ud = 1-p_\d$).
 The spins are described by Pauli matrices $\sigma^z_{\mu,i} = \dyad{1}_{\mu,i} - \dyad{0}_{\mu,i}$ and ladder operators $\sigma^+_{\mu,i} = \dyad{1}{0}_{\mu,i}$, $\sigma^-_{\mu,i} = \dyad{0}{1}_{\mu,i}$.
 The index $\mu \in \{\d,\ud\}$ distinguishes driven and undriven spins, and $i$ ranges from $1$ to $N_\mu$ .
 The collective spin operators are $S^\pm = \sum_{i=1}^{N_{\d}} \sigma_{\d,i}^\pm + \sum_{i=1}^{N_{\ud}} \sigma_{\ud,i}^\pm$.

 The quantum Lindblad master equation for the density operator $\rho$ is

 where $\mathcal{D}[o]\rho = o\rho o^\dag - (o^\dag o \rho + \rho o^\dag o )/2$ is the Lindblad dissipator.
-Both the atomic spins and the cavity are described in the frame rotating with their bare frequencies, which are set equal.
+Both the atomic spins and the cavity are described in the frame rotating with their bare frequencies, which are set equal for simplicity.
+A nonzero spin-cavity detuning does not influence our results, see Supplemental Material~\cite{supp}.
 All spins couple equally with strength $\Omega$ to the cavity mode $a$, which decays at a rate $\kappa$.
-The last term in \cref{eq:master} describes an incoherent drive at rate $\gamma_+$, which can be engineered by driving the state $\ket{0}$ to a third state which rapidly decays to state $\ket{1}$.
+The last term in \cref{eq:master} describes an incoherent drive at rate $\gamma_+$, which can be engineered by pumping the state $\ket{0}$ to a third state which rapidly decays to state $\ket{1}$.
 For the case of all atoms being driven, $N_\d = N$, the master equation reduces to the model studied in Ref.~\cite{Meiser_2009}.